fsprojects/FAKE/help/markdown/fake-commandline.md

     --help                display this list of options.
 ```

-For now fake only supports the `run` subcommand which is basically equivalent to the Fake as you know it, but more are planned in the future.
+For now fake only supports the `run` and `build` subcommands which are basically equivalent to the Fake as you know it, but more are planned in the future.

 ## `--verbose [-v]`